MFM Presents… Brief Recess

 What he's sort of working on, I think will inform how Americans really engage with the news cycle, right?

-I mean, we're always talking about how can we ensure that people are civically engaged and have real next step action items.
+I mean, we're always talking about how we can ensure that people are civically engaged and have real next step action items.

 I feel like a lot of what's happening in American democracy right now is like,

-Yeah, yeah.
-And I think it'll be cool to kind of talk to him and be able to really say like, hey.
+well, it's just terrible and nothing to do, just throw your hands up and give up.
+Yeah, yeah, and I think it'll be cool to kind of talk to him and be able to really say like, hey.

 Right.